A polynomial upper bound on Reidemeister moves

 6pt {\caps 9.2.
 A branched surface carrying the Euclidean subsurface} 6pt

 Starting with the designated Euclidean subsurface $E$, we can form a branched surface $B$ as follows.
 By construction, $E$ is a union of square-shaped tiles.
 We say that two tiles of $E$ are {\sl normally parallel} if they are normally parallel in ${\cal P}$.
 We first form a 2-complex $\overline B$, where each 2-cell of $\overline B$ arises from a normal equivalence class of tiles of $E$.
 Each 2-cell therefore has the shape of a square tile.
-We glue two 2-cells together when a side of one 2-cell is normally parallel to a side of the other.
 We call each of these 2-cells a {\sl Euclidean patch}.
+When two tiles of $E$ are incident along a separatrix, then we glue the associated patches of $\overline B$ along the corresponding edges.

 However, $\overline B$ is not quite a branched surface, because there may be 1-cells of $\overline B$ with more than one 2-cell on one side but no 2-cells on the other.
 To remedy this, we attach to $\overline B$ some extra 2-cells, as follows.
 For each normal equivalence class of tile $T$ of $S$ that is incident to $E$ but not a subset of $E$, we attach a thin neighbourhood of $T \cap \partial E$.
 This is a collection of thin discs.
 The boundary of each such disc consists of two long arcs and two short arcs.
 When two such discs are incident because they share a common isotopy class of short arc in their boundary, we glue these discs together along this arc, forming new branching locus on their boundary.
 The result is the branched surface $B$.